aldehir/blog/content/posts/home-automation/home-assistant/index.md

 The Hue lights support a `transition` field, but I found it wasn't sufficient to solve my problem for a couple of reasons:

-1. The transitions max out at 5 minutes.
+1. Transitions max out at 5 minutes.

-2. HA will report the final transition state on the UI when the lights mid transition.
+2. HA will report the final transition state on the UI when the lights are mid transition.

 That is not to say the `transition` field is useless.
 Without it, the lights